Kalleman1/Kalleman1/README.md

-- 👋 Hi, I’m @Kalleman1
+- 👋 Hi, I’m Kasper Nørgaard Rahr Clausen
-- 👀 I’m interested in
+- 👀 I’m interested in Appdevelopment, webdevelopment
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning .NET MAUI, React.js
-- 📫 How to reach me: ;)
+- 📫 How to reach me: kaper1@live.dk

 <!---
 Kalleman1/Kalleman1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.